alexreinert/piVCCU/README.md

    sudo pivccu-info
    ```

-### Migrating from custom kernel to original Raspbian kernel with custom modules and device tree overlay (Testing branch only right now)
+### Migrating from custom kernel to original Raspbian kernel with custom modules and device tree overlay
 0. Create full backup of your SD card
 1. Upgrade to latest pivccu package
    ```bash